effector/effector/src/content/docs/en/guides/testing.md

 # Testing effector

-Effector's test are usually written via [Fork API](/en/api/effector/fork).
+Effector's tests are usually written via [Fork API](/en/api/effector/fork).

 Fork creates an independent context instance, which we can use to emulate some specific situation or environment.